How to build an organization-wide security culture - Lessons from IMO Health. Register now →

 Key components of HIPAA for telehealth providers

 HIPAA lays the groundwork for maintaining patient trust and ensuring that digital healthcare systems remain safe, private, and compliant.
 For telehealth providers, adhering to HIPAA isn’t optional; it’s essential to protect electronic protected health information (ePHI) from unauthorized access, misuse, or breaches.
-By understanding and implementing the core rules of privacy, security, and breach notification, organizations can ensure their telehealth platforms meet compliance requirements while preserving the integrity of remote care services.

 1. Privacy Rule